Brest-Java-Course-2021-2/Maksim-Meliashchuk-Setlist-Organizer/README.md

 :warning: _<sub>Note: this Web application has endpoints for using create and import Excel, XML, ZIP files, Security support with the 'ApiClient' property only.</a>_ :warning:

+The web application  has the following properties to check if the `Keycloak` container is ready:
+* `pre-connection-check` boolean
+* `number-of-connection-attempts` integer
+* `timeout-between-connection-attempts` integer seconds

+These properties are useful to wait until the `Keycloak` container becomes available.

 ## Security
 <img src="https://img.shields.io/badge/Spring_Security-6DB33F?style=for-the-badge&logo=Spring-Security&logoColor=white"/>